-The development of the Citation Longitude was originally announced in 2012 and the aircraft first flew in October 2016.
+Textron Aviation originally announced the development of the Citation Longitude in 2012, and the aircraft first flew in October 2016.
 Some three years later, in late 2019, the Citation Longitude was delivered to its first customer.

 The Cessna Citation Longitude shares the same cabin width and flat-floor cabin as the smaller Citation Latitude.
-However, the Longitude features a longer cabin, higher passenger capacity, a greater transatlantic range as well as external differences including blended winglets and T-tail design.
+However, the Longitude features an extended cabin, a longer transatlantic range, and external differences, including blended winglets and a T-tail design.

 The Gulfstream G280 is a super midsize jet developed by Gulfstream Aerospace and manufactured by Israel Aerospace Industries (IAI).

 Initially designated the name Gulfstream G250, its first flight was in 2009 before the project was later renamed to the G280.
 Developed as a follow-on aircraft to the Gulfstream G200, the newer G280 featured many design improvements including a larger cabin, new glass cockpit and a larger wing design derived from the Gulfstream G550 ultra-long-range jet.